zenOfBass/microwave-research/documentation/docs.md

 1. Compile the code using a C compiler.
 2. Ensure the required CSV files are in the same directory as the executable.
 3. Run the program.
 It will generate microwave imaging data in `output.csv`.
-4. To generate a heatmap visualization, execute the GNUplot script using the command `gnuplot -p PlotImage.p`.
+4. The program will generate a heatmap visualization as an image using the GNUplot script command `gnuplot -p PlotImage.p`.

 ---